 The colonists came from different regions of Germany and Alsace, but over the years their regional differences melded together through intermarriage and shared hardships.
 Instead of being Pfälzers and Schwaben (Swabians), they became Russland-Deutschen (German-Russians).
 Each of the small, isolated farming colonies became a cultural island, where life was centered around the family and the parish church (Catholic, Lutheran, or Mennonite), which was the heart of village social life.
 Unique dialects formed, reflecting the regional mix from which the original settlers had derived.
 Together, these local dialects were referred to as "Colonist German" (Kolonistendeutsch).
-These were the dialects and the customs which we older descendants experienced in our childhood.
+These were the dialects and the customs which we experienced in our childhood.

-Over the course of the 19th century, the colonists remained a distinct ethnic group within the Tsarist empire.
-The census records show that by and large they intermarried among themselves, preserving their own language, religion, and customs.
-To a large extent this was the result of Tsarist policies, which from the beginning regarded them as ethnically separate and guaranteed their rights to preserve their religious and ethnic identity.
-Tsarist Russia was a pluralistic empire, and little pressure was placed on ethnic minorities to assimilate into the mainstream until late in the 19th century.
+Over the course of the 19th century, the colonists remained a distinct ethnic group within the Tsarist empire, preserving their own language, religion, farming, and social practices.
+To a large extent this was the result of Tsarist policies, which from the beginning had regarded them as ethnically separate and guaranteed their rights to preserve their religious and ethnic identity.
+Tsarist Russia was a pluralistic empire, and little pressure was placed on ethnic minorities to assimilate into the mainstream until late in the century.
 The Colonist Welfare Committee monitored the internal affairs of the colonists and strictly limited their freedom to settle outside the colonies.
-Their dealings with the indigenous population - many of whom were still serfs -- were effectively controlled to preserve the self-interests of the regime and the Russian nobility, as well as to assuage the concerns of the Russian Orthodox Church about these large numbers of Catholic and Lutheran foreigners.
+Their dealings with the indigenous population - many of whom were still serfs - were effectively controlled to preserve the self-interests of the regime and the Russian nobility, as well as to assuage the concerns of the Russian Orthodox Church.